jirau/simple-api/README.md

 We will need to configure three **(3) Kubernetes secrets** to store our Cloudant services credentials, to enable access from the simple-api microservice container to the Database.
 These 3 variables are, 1) *cloudant_url*, 2) *cloudant_user*, 3) *cloudant_password*

 **Generating Kubernetes Secrets**<br>
 Secrets in kubernetes must be encoded in base64.
-To generate the base64 encoded strings in MacOS or Linux, open the terminal and execute the following commands for the 3 required credentials.
-Alternatively, you can use a base64 online encoder.
+To generate the base64 encoded strings in MacOS or Linux, open the terminal and execute the following commands for the 3 required credentials.<br> Alternatively, you can use a base64 online encoder.
 ```shell
 $ echo -n < secret-string > | base64
 ```
 Then, add the encoded strings to the corresponding data element in a Secret yaml file. note: you will need to create this file as it is not included in the code repository.
-Do not commit this file, keep separate from your code.
+Do not commit this file with your code.

 ```yml
 apiVersion: v1